syntasso/kratix-docs/docs/_partials/_writing-a-promise.md

 kubectl --context $PLATFORM delete --filename resource-request.yaml
 ```

-Verify the resources belonging to the Resources have been deleted in the
+Verify the resources belonging to the Resources have been deleted in the worker
-Worker Cluster

 ```console
 kubectl --context $WORKER get pods